dileepalbert/AKSAutomate/aksapim.md

     - *Does NOT work for Self Hosted gateway*

-    - This is used to support HTTPS back end; and if NO custom Domain is configured for APIM
+    - This is used to support HTTPS back end

       ![apim-custom-domain-1](./Assets/apim-ca.png)